Careers Education, Information, Advice and Guidance (CEIAG)

 Internal Careers Events

 There are two major events that take place at St Peter’s each year; the Year 11 Careers Event and the Year 12 Future Pathways Day.
 On these days Year 11 and 12 are taken off-timetable for a day to give them the chance to focus on their big decisions for their futures.
 During these days the pupils get to work on key careers areas including: employability skills, CVs, personal statements, UCAS, application forms, university research and interview preparation.
-We also invite employers from the local areas to conduct mock interviews with our students, giving them the chance to practise their interview skills and learn what it takes to land their dream job or university course.
-We also invite all parents and guardians to attend a Year 12 Future Pathways Parents’ Evening, where we share information regarding UCAS, Student Finance, Apprenticeships and Jobs.
+We also invite employers from the local areas to conduct mock interviews with our pupils, giving them the chance to practise their interview skills and learn what it takes to land their dream job or university course.
+We also invite all parents and guardians to attend a Year 12 Future Pathways Parents’ Evening, where we share information regarding UCAS, Pupil Finance, Apprenticeships and Jobs.
 The next Careers Events are:

 - Year 11 Careers Event – Friday 29th November 2019

 - Year 12 Future Pathways Day – Cancelled

-Each year St Peter’s holds its annual Careers Convention for students in Year 9 up to Year 13.
+Each year St Peter’s holds its annual Careers Convention for pupils in Year 9 up to Year 13.
 We invite over 50 employers, universities, further education and apprenticeship providers to our school to advertise their organisations to our pupils.
 Here the pupils have a fantastic opportunity to learn a great deal about what’s available to them, and start making critical decisions about their future pathways.
 The next Careers Convention will be held on Thursday 17th October 2019.

 Trips and Visits

 At St Peter’s we aim to ensure that all pupils are given the opportunity to see first-hand what the world of work and higher education looks like.
 Throughout the year we run trips and visits to universities, fairs, conventions, businesses and other organisations with different year groups.
 See below for an outline of some of the trips we ran in the 2017-18 academic year:

-- World Skills Live – Year 10 students went to the NEC to visit the largest Careers Event in the UK
+- World Skills Live – Year 10 pupils went to the NEC to visit the largest Careers Event in the UK